Solar Panel Quotes – How To Find Local Installers

 Assumptions To Watch Out For When Getting Your Solar Panel Quote

 Are the shading estimates realistic?
 Many companies will tell you how much you can expect under ideal circumstances.
-This includes estimates that don't factor in shading, which dramatically effects PV output.
+This includes estimates that don't factor in shading, which dramatically impacts PV output.

 However, you should double check what assumptions the company is using to calculate this.
 Are all parts going to realistically last for 25 years or will some need replacing?
-The panels themselves will possibly last for up to 50 years, however the inverter may need replacing ever 10 years or so.
+The panels themselves will possibly last for up to 50 years, however the inverter may need replacing every 15 years or so.

 Are inflation figures realistic for FiT payment increases?
 Your quote will likely include an estimate of how much money you'll earn from Feed-In Tariff (FiT) payments.
 For those that install now, the FiT payments are linked to inflation.
 Thus, they will increase as inflation increases.